 Upon confirmation that the full payment for your trip's been received, your visa application will be processed by the government.
 You will need to fill out our Visa Application Form and email it to us along with a COLOR COPY of your passport.
 Bridge To Bhutan will apply on your behalf, and after approval, your "Visa Approval Letter" will be emailed to you.
 This process confirms your visa for Bhutan.
 Remember to PRINT and save a copy of this approval letter with your passport and NOT pack with your check-in luggage.
 The actual visa will stamped on your passport on arrival at the Paro International Airport.

-The fixed cost that you pay is not just a fee for entry to Bhutan.
+The tour cost that you pay is not just a fee for entry to Bhutan.
 This cost is a package that covers all your accommodation, meals, land transportation, guides, sightseeing, inland permits and fees and not to forget the service rendered by Bridge To Bhutan to make your holiday a memorable one.
 If you are trekking, this sum covers all expenses for the treks, such as the cost of transport animals carrying your equipment and material, camping equipment, meals and transport.
-The fixed tourist tariff is set by the government and is applicable to all tour operators in Bhutan.
-The government controls the cost in order to manage tourism in a sensible and sustainable way, avoiding negative effects on both the environment and the culture.
-The major share of the tariff that goes to the government is used for providing health and education services as well as maintaining the infrastructure for tourism.

 Working directly with Bridge To Bhutan will provide the greatest flexibility without compromising comfort and authenticity.
 The only way to visit Bhutan is by purchasing a package tour from a reliable and licensed tour operator at these rates.
 For the last 20 years, Bhutan has marvelously preserved its age-old traditions, sacred monasteries and temples.
 The pristine air and environment, without large cities and slums, add more value to Bhutan as a tourist destination.
 For many visitors, Bhutan is refreshing; since they find here something that many other countries lost years ago, and will probably not be able to retrieve again.
 Therefore, it would be best if you support our government's noble goal of sustainable high-value, low volume tourism, which all of our visitors enjoy when they come to Bhutan.
-B I I B will be a strong proponent of this policy and in fact wish to see the minimum tariff go even higher.
 We just can't afford to be like any other tourist destination.
 You will know once you arrive in Bhutan.

 Yes, it may be possible.
-But any other rates below the minimum tariff set by the government are illegal and you would be taking a serious risk.
-The tourism authority strictly monitors any kind of undercutting, and will impose severe sanctions on anyone found guilty, such as revocation of business license, disruption of tours, and even deportation of visitors who use these agents.
 In any case, cheaper rates would inevitably lead to poorer customer service, as tour operators or touts would herd as many guests as possible in large groups, put them up in sub-standard hotels to cut expenses, and hire unqualified guides to haul their visitors around.

 Cancellation of a trip should be notified in writing directly to Bridge To Bhutan